 Accelerated partial breast irradiation, or APBI, is a new form of radiation therapy that is under investigation for preventing recurrences in women who have undergone surgery for breast cancer.
 By focusing the radiation treatment to the lumpectomy cavity where the cancer was removed from the breast (rather than to the entire breast), APBI shortens the course of radiation from six or seven weeks to just one week.

-- Q How often do men get breast cancer?
+- Q How can I survive breast cancer?

-- Q What are the key words used to describe breast cancer?
+- Q What are the different types of breast cancer?